EndPointCorp/end-point-blog/2023/06/migrating-universal-analytics-ga4.md

 Another improvement is privacy: Among the new features, anonymous IP addresses are now the default setting for GA4.
 The user's IP address will be still registered and used to group data when doing the initial collection, but it won't be retained after, and only the location metadata will be used for reporting.

-At the present, both versions co-exist — but not for long!
+At the present, both versions co-exist—but not for long!
 On [July 1](https://blog.google/products/marketingplatform/analytics/prepare-for-future-with-google-analytics-4/), GA4 will be the one option available, and Universal Analytics will disappear completely.
 That means we have a month (or less, depending on when you’re reading this!) to add a GA4 property and export the existing data from the Universal Analytics property.

 One thing to consider is that the historical data will still be available under our Universal Analytics account for at least six months, but no new traffic will be processed.